 Since 2012, ACTED has been implementing projects with vulnerable communities in Syria with a two-fold approach: ACTED provides life-saving support to vulnerable displaced persons, returnees, and host communities across Syria, through multi-sectorial rapid emergency services, and implements a wide range of resilience building interventions.
 Thus, ACTED has been able to strengthen its links with Syrian local communities and to develop an in-depth knowledge of local dynamics.
 A team of 900+ is currently working in Syria.

 1. Cluster Coordination

-- Work closely with other key members of the CCCM Cluster, including National, Provincial or Local Governments, OCHA, UNICEF and all other cluster members;
+- Work closely with other key members of the NES CCCM Cluster, including National, Provincial or Local Governments, OCHA, UNICEF and all other cluster members;

 - Secure commitments from humanitarian actors responding to or supporting the cluster response;

 - Support both multi-sector and NES CCCM Cluster specific needs assessments and utilise existing secondary to inform sector response planning;

 - Identify gaps in the sector’s current coverage and advocate to address these gaps amongst humanitarian actors on behalf the affected population;